boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 > For more zkVM documentation, please see Getting Started with the zkVM and @TODO: missing link here.

-### 2. The app developer (requestor) broadcasts a proof request to the Boundless market
+### 2. The App Developer (Requestor) Broadcasts a Proof Request to the Boundless Market

 The app developer will start the proving process by requesting a proof from the Boundless Market.

-Requests can be sent onchain, in a transaction to the market contract, or off-chain through the order-stream server depending on the user’s censorship-resistance requirements.
+Requests can be sent on-chain, in a transaction to the market contract, or off-chain through the order-stream server depending on the user's censorship-resistance requirements.
 When submitting a request off-chain, they should first deposit funds to the market to cover the maximum price in their offer.

-The bid matching mechanism used by the market is a [reverse dutch auction](https://en.wikipedia.org/wiki/Reverse_auction#:~:text=as%20the%20buyers.-,Dutch%20reverse%20auctions,then%20gradually%20increases%20over%20time.).
+The bid matching mechanism used by the market is a [reverse dutch auction](https://en.wikipedia.org/wiki/Reverse_auction#Dutch_reverse_auctions).
 An application submits a proof request that contains parameters specifying the program to be proven, the input, and an offer.

 #### Offer Details